ismailsakdo/arduino/README.md

 # arduino
 Project of Arduino with Kajidataonline.
 Please look into the folders and carefully look at it if you need the diagram and Fritzing file.
 Its avvailable for your interfacing ideas.
+For information, the file with ".ino" is the C+ code for arduino, for ".fzz" is for the Fritzing file and others will be diagram/ coding diagram.
+Happy coding..

 Learn Free Tutorial in Our Youtube Channel: http://youtube.com/c/kajidataonline